juaalta/sonarqube-prometheus-exporter/README.md

   <a href="#screenshots">Screenshots</a>
 </p>

 ## Information about the plugin

-This plugin is a fork of [dmeiners88 / sonarqube-prometheus-exporter](https://github.com/dmeiners88/sonarqube-prometheus-exporter), as I have seen that the repository has been stopped for a long time, I will evolve in this repository on plugin.
+This plugin is a fork of [dmeiners88 / sonarqube-prometheus-exporter](https://github.com/dmeiners88/sonarqube-prometheus-exporter), as I have seen that the repository has been stopped for a long time, I will evolve in this repository the plugin.

 ## Features